amin-norollah/amin-norollah/README.md

 </div>

 ## Languages and tools
-The list below is the most languages, tools, frameworks and technologies that I use in my projects.
+the list below are the languages, tools, frameworks, and technologies that I frequently use in my projects:

 ### Languages
 <div>